 Oklahoma Fin & Feather Fall Festival in Gore, Oklahoma

 (late September).
 Each September, Fin & Feather Resort hosts the annual Fall Festival, one of the most popular arts and crafts shows in the state.
 Each year, thousands of attendees flocked to see the more than 200 exhibitors during the three day festival.
 In addition to the multitude of arts and crafts vendors, families will enjoy the fall-themed food and fun.
 (Route 1 - Fin and Feather Resort is located approximately 8 miles north of Gore on Highway 100 on the right hand side of the road.
 (918) 487-5148 or www.finandfeatherresort.com/annual-fall-festival

 For more ideas how about the best corn mazes and fall festivals in Texas

 Information researched and posted by Nancy Nelson-Duac, Curator of the good Stuff for the Family Travel files with images and video respective venues.
 Videos by Kemper Barkhurst at Rio Grande Community Farm, and The New Mexico Heritage and Ranch Museum, respectively.
 Sometimes things change, so please confirm details before making plans.
-Copyright 2014.
+Copyright updated 2015.